MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 * image creation: the Graphics Engine provides the capacity to create this kind of images; no specific support is required in the VEE Port.
 * draw into the image: the rules to draw into this kind of buffered images are the same to draw in the display buffer, see :ref:`section_drawings`.
-* draw the image: the rules to draw this kind of buffered images are described in the chapter image renderer standard xxx.
+* draw the image: the rules to draw this kind of buffered images are described in the chapter :ref:`image renderer standard <section_buffered_image_drawer_standard>`.

 Standard
 --------